Welcome to the only part about beekeeping that’s all about you; how to paint your beehive. All your other inquiries will have to do with the bees.

-Low VOC paints tend to be water-based and dry quicker, therefore are seen to be less toxic than others.
-Water-based paints, also known as latex paints can be added to the checklist when analyzing your ideal choice.
+Low VOC paints tend to be water-based and dry quicker.
+Therefore they are seen to be less toxic than others.
+Water-based paints, also known as latex paints, can be added to the checklist when analyzing your ideal choice.

 Stain or Clear Coatings

-If you prefer the natural look of the wood, you could choose a stain or clear coatings.
+If you prefer the natural look of the wood, you could choose stain or clear coatings.